How to Recharge Your Tired Brain After Work

 “I stay motivated at work — hey, I can’t lose my job! — but my ADHD stops me from being productive at home.
 My brain gets stuck on ‘pause,’ which means important projects get put on hold.
 My wife is angry, and I’m disgusted with myself.
 How can I break out of this pattern?”

 Why Does My ADHD Brain Get Stuck?

-The fact is that everything from organizing information, to managing time, to staying focused on a task requires more brain energy when we have ADHD.
+The fact is that everything from organizing information, to managing time, to staying focused on a task requires more brain energy when we have attention deficit disorder (ADHD or ADD).
 So people with ADHD burn a lot of mental energy to get through the workday, and often are running on fumes by the time they get home.
 It feels like we have hit a wall — or, as you say, are stuck in pause.
 The problem isn’t a lack of motivation.
 It is a case of needing to properly refuel.